2025-26 STAFF ANNOUNCEMENT

 Nick Petraglia

-Nick Petraglia is currently in his fifth season with the AAA Blue Jackets after being hired as the Executive Vice President in the summer of 2020.
+Nick Petraglia is currently in his sixth season with the AAA Blue Jackets after being hired as the Executive Vice President in the summer of 2020.
 Petraglia assists with the oversight of all operations of the program.
-On the ice, he works closely with our entire coaching staff and spends time coaching all teams including working with the program's goaltenders.
+On the ice, he works closely with our entire coaching staff.
+In 2025-26, he will lead the 13U (2012) team as head coach after spending the previous 2 seasons as an assistant coach with the birth year.

 Prior to his arrival in Columbus, Petraglia spent 20 years at Miami University as a student-athlete, coach and administrator.
 He was part of teams that won 5 conference championships, participated in 10 NCAA Tournaments and advanced to 2 Frozen Fours.
 Petraglia has recruited/coached more than 20 players with NHL experience, 12 all-Americans, 32 all-conference selections, 3 conference players of the year and one Hobey Baker Award winner and Olympic captain.
 At Miami, Petraglia recruited and/or coached several prominent OBJ alumni including Trent Vogelhuber, Sean Kuraly, Connor Murphy, Jack Roslovic, Kiefer Sherwood and Carson Meyer.